 Quest Outdoor Adventure and Leadership

-Quest is an outdoor adventure and leadership program at Bloomsburg University of Pennsylvania, sporting a fun focused community of student workers and professionals working in tandem to improve student wellness and bolster academic engagement by bringing unique hands on learning into curriculum.
+Quest is an outdoor adventure and leadership program at Bloomsburg University of Pennsylvania, sporting a fun focused community of student workers and professionals working in tandem to improve student wellness and provide unique and accessible experiences in the outdoors.

 Schedule of Events

 All trips will cost $5 for Bloom students

 You can sign up for trips by following and DMing our Instagram, quest_at_BU, payment can be made via cash or checks made out to "Quest at BU LLC" the day of the trip.

 White Water Rafting - 9/2/23, 8am-5pm - Lehigh River - $5 for Bloom students, $60 all others Sign ups open from 8/21-9/1